 - 90 percent of marketers perceived increased brand exposure as social media's primary benefit

-- 42 percent of marketers were able to track and measure ROI of their social media marketing activities
+- 42 percent of marketers were able to track and measure the ROI of their social media marketing activities

 Ultimately, the future looks bright for social media.
 Marketers in the US and Canada were estimated to spend more than $50 for each user across social channels in 2015.

 Why Your Business Needs to Go Social

 If those figures are not enough to convince you to take your social media campaign seriously, here's an excerpt of Marketing Insiders' CEO Michael Brenner's presentation Marketers, Publishers, Agencies and the Battle for Attention":

 There are 200 million people on the U.S. 'Do Not Call' list.
 Over 86% of TV viewers admit to skipping commercials.
 Forty-four percent of direct marketing is never opened.
 Roughly 99.9% of online banners are never clicked.
 Buyers wait until they have completed 60 to 80% of their research before reaching out to vendors.